hypernumbers/hypernumbers-manual/contents/vixo-functions/site-administration/factory.rst

 ButtonText     **OPTIONAL** the text to appear on the submit button.
 Defaults
                to "Create Site >>"

+Goto           **OPTIONAL** a url for the site to redirect to when it the
+               new site is provisioned.
+If this is set to "" (the default) the user is redirected to the site with the auto-login URL returned from the server

 Desc1          **OPTIONAL** some text describing an additional user-supplied
                field of data